It’s the question on every SaaS founder’s lips: Is my churn rate too high?

 Longer contracts reduce churn

-Loyal customers are less likely to churn than new customers.
-Companies with a higher percentage of customers on annual (or longer) contracts tend to experience lower churn rates than companies that primarily offer monthly contracts.
+Existing customers are less likely to churn than new customers.
+Companies with a higher percentage of customers on annual (or longer) contracts tend to experience lower churn rates and higher lifetime value than companies that primarily offer monthly contracts.

 There are two reasons churn goes down for longer contracts.
 Annual contracts give new customers fewer chances to renew and therefore fewer chances to churn.
 With an annual contract, there's only one opportunity for a customer to churn out, as opposed to 12 with a monthly contract.